Sanyam243/Coding-Club-IITg-Sanyam/Readme.txt

 I love to code and watch anime series and playing cricket.

-I want to do open source so that can get select in upcoming gsoc. it would be very beneficial for my resume and my carrrer.
+I want to do open source to get selected in upcoming gsoc.Iw will boost up my carrer .